hoodiecrow/ConsTcl/README.md

 ## Environment class and objects

 The class for environments is called `` Environment ``.
-It is mostly a wrapper around a dictionary, with the added finesse of keeping a link to the outer environment (starting a chain that goes all the way to the global environment and then stops at the null environment) which can be traversed by the find method to find which innermost environment a given symbol is bound in.
+It is mostly a wrapper around a dictionary, with the added finesse of keeping a link to the outer environment.
+In this way, there is a chain connecting the latest environment all the way to the global environment and then stopping at the null environment, which can be traversed by the `` find `` method to find which innermost environment a given symbol is bound in.

 The long and complex constructor is to accommodate the variations of Scheme parameter lists, which can be empty, a proper list, a symbol, or a dotted list.